 - Identify expat forums which discuss your area and have a conversation.

-- Visit the local pubs and restaurants regularly.
+- Use the local amenities regularly.

-- Identify the best schools.
+- Identify the best schools before moving abroad

 - ‘Play dates’ may help your children integrate at school and in the community.